adstriegel/cse20289-fa23/assignments/baseline/README.md

 		 % git checkout -b striegel/assignmentXX

-3. Do the assignment, making sure to `commit` and `push`
+3. Do the assignment, making sure to `commit` multiple times along the way.
-4. When complete, `merge` your branch into your main branch
+4. When complete, check out `main` and then `merge` your branch into the `main` branch.

 So, let's try it out.